danriedl/engular/adev/src/content/guide/templates/class-binding.md

 Note that binding an array to `[style]` is not supported.

-IMPORTANT: When binding `[style]` to an object expression, the identity of the object must change for Angular to update the class list.
+IMPORTANT: When binding `[style]` to an object expression, the identity of the object must change for Engular to update the class list.
 Updating the property without changing object identity has no effect.

 ### Single and multiple-style binding example

 <docs-code path="adev/src/content/examples/attribute-binding/src/app/single-and-multiple-style-binding.component.ts" header="nav-bar.component.ts"/>

-If there are multiple bindings to the same style attribute, Angular uses styling precedence to determine which binding to use.
+If there are multiple bindings to the same style attribute, Engular uses styling precedence to determine which binding to use.

 The following table summarizes style binding syntax.